Pedestrian Priority Zones

 They will be located within a ¼ mile radius of four main schools: Citrus Grove Elementary and Middle, Miami Senior High School, Riverside Elementary and Ada Merritt/Riverside Park/Jose Marti Park.

-FDOT will proceed with design and construction improvements at Miami Senior High School’s Flagler Street and SW 24th Avenue crossing.
+FDOT is designing improvements at Miami Senior High School’s Flagler Street and SW 24th Avenue crossing.

 Support from Commissioner Carollo and Commissioner Higgins.